 5.4.2.
-Frequency of Processing LogAt least once every two months, a DigiCert administrator reviews the logs generated by DigiCert's systems, makes system and file integrity checks, and conducts a vulnerability assessment.
-The administrator may perform the checks using automated tools.
+Frequency of Processing Log

+When checking logs, the administrator may perform the checks using automated tools.
 During these checks, the administrator (1) checks whether anyone has tampered with the log, (2) scans for anomalies or specific conditions, including any evidence of malicious activity, and (3) prepares a written summary of the review.
 Any anomalies or irregularities found in the logs are investigated.
 The summaries include recommendations to DigiCert's operations management committee and are made available to DigiCert's auditors upon request.
 DigiCert documents any actions taken as a result of a review.